Casey Jones: Rescue of a child from the tracks

-A little-known example of Jones's heroic instincts in action is described by his biographer and friend Fred J. Lee in his book Casey Jones: Epic of the American Railroad (1939).
+An example of Jones's heroic instincts in action is described by his biographer and friend Fred J. Lee in his book Casey Jones: Epic of the American Railroad (1939).
 He recounts an incident in 1895 as Jones's train approached Michigan City, Mississippi.
 He had left the cab with a fellow engineer Bob Stevenson, who had reduced speed sufficiently for Jones to walk safely out on the running board to oil the relief valves.
 He advanced from the running board to the steam chest and then to the pilot beam to adjust the spark screen.
 He had finished well before they arrived at the station, as planned, and was returning to the cab when he noticed a group of small children dart in front of the train some 60 yd ahead.
 All cleared the rails easily except for a little girl who suddenly froze in fear at the sight of the oncoming locomotive.
 Jones shouted to Stevenson to reverse the train and yelled to the girl to get off the tracks in almost the same breath.
 Realizing that she was still immobile, he raced to the tip of the pilot (cowcatcher) and braced himself on it, reaching out as far as he could to pull the frightened but unharmed girl from the rails.
 The event was partially spoofed in The Brave Engineer, in which the hero rescued a damsel from a cliché bandit.